Downtown Eastside: Street Sweeps and Decampments

-“Street Sweeps” refer to the daily removal of unhoused people and their belongings from the sidewalks of Vancouver’s Downtown Eastside (DTES).
+"Street Sweeps" refer to the daily removal of unhoused people and their belongings from the sidewalks of Vancouver's Downtown Eastside (DTES).
 These sweeps are conducted by teams of Vancouver Police Department (VPD) constables and CUPE1004 city workers.
-Residents of the DTES have reported the daily sweeps as harassment and intimidation as the street sweep team "regularly bully and taunt residents as they take their belongings, which include everything from survival shelter gear, mobility devices, and irreplaceable items like baby photos and relative’s ashes."
+Residents of the DTES have reported the daily sweeps as harassment and intimidation as the street sweep team "regularly bully and taunt residents as they take their belongings, which include everything from survival shelter gear, mobility devices, and irreplaceable items like baby photos and relative's ashes."

-In addition to having their belongings seized, and presumably destroyed, unhoused individuals living within the encampment are forcibly displaced to nearby parks, and churches.
+In addition to having their belongings seized, unhoused individuals living within the encampment are forcibly displaced to nearby parks, and churches.
 The January 2024 forced decampment of Oppenheimer Park left dozens of unhoused individuals without shelter during one of the coldest weeks of winter.
 News reports indicate that more than 20 tents were taken down and discarded leaving individuals cold, confused and humiliated.

 The ethical and legal implications of these sweeps has been heavily contested by advocates, including former City Councillor Jean Swanson.
 In 2010, Swanson submitted a motion to end the practice, stating that "Street Sweeps perpetuate a cycle of displacement that diminishes the dignity, safety, and well-being of people who rely on public space" and "infringe on their constitutional and human rights" by endangering their lives, and by discriminating against protected groups, as the majority of the unhoused community in the DTES is Indigenous.